 In most cases, errors can be fixed in a matter of minutes.
 If any additional documents are required, these can be sent electronically to Companies House for no extra charge.
 All being well the second time around, your new limited company should be approved and ready-to-trade within 3-6 working hours.

 What documents are required for company registration?

 It depends whether you register through a company formation agent or directly at Companies House.
 If you choose to set up a company online through an approved agency like Rapid Formations, you will not have to submit any paperwork or deal with any physical documentation.
 Our incorporation service is electronic and carried out entirely online.

 If you decide to use the registration services provided by Companies House, however, you will have to complete form IN01, which is extensive, and deliver it online or by post.
 You may also have to submit certain documents, depending on whether you use the online or postal service.

 Incorporating through a company formation agent

-By choosing to set up a company through a formation agency like Rapid Formations, you will require completing a simple online application form.
-The following electronic documents must be completed (we’ll help you to do so) and submitted to Companies House:
+By choosing to set up a company through a formation agency like Rapid Formations, all you will need to do is complete a simple online application form.
+The following electronic documents must be completed (we’ll help you with these) and submitted to Companies House:

 Articles of association